 You can acquire an internet connection in your home by making a contract with an internet service provider.
 It pays to compare prices before making a contract.
-There is a large number of companies providing a wide variety of internet connections in Finland.
-You can find such companies, for example, using Internet search engines and typing “internetliittymä” in the search engine’s search field.
+There are various internet service providers in Finland.
+You can find such companies by searching online, for example by typing “nettiliittymä” in the search engine’s search field.
 Internet connection prices vary a lot.

-You can also use the internet for free in libraries if you have a library card.
-You can get a library card free of charge from a library.
-Read more on the InfoFinland page Libraries.
-Some cafés also offer customers the possibility to use the internet.
+You can also use the internet for free in public libraries if you have a library card.
+You can get a library card free of charge.
+More information about libraries can be found on InfoFinland.
+Many cafes also offer WiFi for their customers.

 When you buy a telephone subscription in Finland, you get a Finnish phone number.
 Many companies sell telephone subscriptions.
 When you take out a telephone subscription, you must have a Finnish personal identity code and an address in Finland.
 Normally, you must also provide information on your payment behaviour, in other words, that you have paid your bills and that you don't have a payment default entry recorded in your credit history.
 Otherwise, you need to make an advance payment for the subscription.

 You can also buy a pre-paid subscription.
 In this case, you don't need a Finnish personal identity code or an address in Finland.
-A pre-paid card has a certain sum charged into it beforehand which you use to make phone calls.
-Pre-paid subscriptions are sold, for example, at R-kiosks, some supermarkets or over the internet.
+A pre-paid card has a certain sum charged onto it beforehand which you use to make phone calls.
+Pre-paid subscriptions are sold, for example, at R-Kiosks, some supermarkets or online.